What's That Rash?

 See a doctor if: The rash doesn’t clear after two to four weeks of using OTC products.
 Your physician can prescribe stronger, prescription antifungals.

-Looks like: Red patches with sharply defined edges that may blister and ooze.
+Red patches with sharply defined edges that may blister and ooze.

 Caused by: That overzealous tinea cruris fungus strikes again.

 Where: In the groin, anus, or the creases of the upper thighs.

 Contagious: Yes, you can get it through skin-to-skin contact or contact with unwashed clothing.